openego/eDisGo/doc/usage_details.rst

     # Get graph representation for LV grid
     lv_grid.graph

-The returned graph :networkx:`networkx.Graph<network.Graph>`, where lines are represented by edges in the graph, and buses and transformers are represented by nodes.
+The returned graph is a :networkx:`networkx.Graph<network.Graph>`, where lines are represented by edges in the graph, and buses and transformers are represented by nodes.

 Identify grid issues